-With \mr{}, developers build graphical interfaces in a similar development workflow to a typical React + Redux application.
-To add multimodality, the developer supplies a few annotations and examples that indicate what methods/properties can be used in voice and how they can be used.
-By supplying the extracted class and function definitions from the developer's state code as well as few-shot examples, \mr{} creates a parser that leverages large language models (LLM)~\cite{10.48550/arxiv.2005.14165} to translate the natural language to our new domain-specific language (DSL), \textit{\mrd{}}.
-Combined with our custom-designed interpreter, \mr{} can seamlessly handle multimodal commands and present the result in the graphical UI that the developer built.
+With \mr{}, developers build graphical interfaces using a development workflow similar to a typical React + Redux~\cite{rr} application.
+To add multimodality, the developer simply adds a few annotations to their code and example parses (pairs of expected end-user voice command examples and the corresponding function calls).
+These command examples indicate what methods/properties can be used in voice and how.
+By using the extracted class definitions and example parses from the developer's state code, \mr{} creates a parser that leverages an LLM~\cite{10.48550/arxiv.2005.14165} to translate the user's natural language to a new domain-specific language (DSL), \textit{\mrd{}}, \Mrd{}.
+Combined with a custom-designed interpreter, \mr{} can seamlessly handle multimodal commands and present the results in the graphical UI that the developer builds as usual.

-As shown in \autoref{fig:teaser} left, developers can build object-oriented state abstraction classes dealing with data changes and UI components containing an explicit mapping between the state and the UI\@.
-Similar to React, when the user interacts with the app, the state of the app will be updated and the UI will be re-rendered.
-What is unique about \mr{} is its ability to support complex multimodal input (shown in \autoref{fig:teaser} right).
+As shown in \autoref{fig:teaser} left, developers can define both object-oriented state abstraction classes to handle data changes and UI components that explicitly map the state to the UI\@.
+Similar to React, when the user interacts with the app, the app's state will be updated, and the UI will be re-rendered.
+What sets \mr{} apart is its unique ability to support rich multimodal input, as shown in \autoref{fig:teaser} right.